Teeth Whitening In Franklin TN: Learn Which Whitening Products Are Best For You!

 Our Preferred Treatment

-Our office offers a whitening procedure that has been described as the most reliable and effective bleaching system ever developed.
-The new KöR Whitening Deep Bleaching™ System is used by thousands of dentists worldwide in part because it is an easy process that is effective.
-This system even works on tetracycline-stained or dark teeth.
+Our office uses a whitening system that has been described as the most reliable and effective bleaching system ever developed, the KöR Whitening Deep Bleaching™ System.
+This system can even work on tetracycline-stained or dark teeth.
 We first take impressions of your teeth to create a custom tray.
 Over a two week period you whiten your teeth at home.
 There is a follow up office visit with our office and then periodic touch up.
 The result is beautiful, healthy and natural looking teeth.
 Patients who use this product have shown low to no sensitivity and the system is completely safe for teeth and gums.
+We intentionally chose this product for its lack of many chemicals and preservatives found in many other bleaching systems.

 Other ‘Use-at-Home’ Whiteners

 Alternatively, there are several other types of products you can use at home for teeth whitening.
-These are available from our office or purchased over-the-counter at your local pharmacy.
-Generally, these products contain peroxide(s), which actually bleach the tooth enamel, relying on carbamide peroxide as the bleaching agent.
-Carbamide peroxide comes in several different concentrations (10, 16, and 22 percent solutions).
-Peroxide-containing whiteners typically come in a gel and are placed in a mouthguard.
-Some products are to be used twice a day for 2 weeks, and others are intended for overnight use for 1-2 weeks.
-If you obtain the bleaching solution from our office, we will make a custom-fitted mouthguard for you that will fit your teeth precisely.
+Generally, these products contain peroxide(s), which actually bleach the tooth, relying on carbamide peroxide as the bleaching agent.
+Peroxide-containing whiteners typically come in a gel and are placed in a mouthpiece.
+If you obtain the bleaching solution from our office, we will make a custom-fitted mouthpiece for you that will fit your teeth precisely.